Swathi-sandy/Swathi-sandy/README.md

 ## deployment
 - --> unzip
 - --> Open in Android studio
-- --> run in Emulator
+- --> run in Emulators

 ## 💻 Installation